How to Get Rid of Mice and Rats At Home and In The Garden (2024 Update)

 7. Purchase electronic pest control

-There are some devices on the market that promise to get rid of pests easily with the use of electronic beeps.
-They’re usually high frequency sounds that cannot be heard by humans but are hated by mice and rats.
-These devices can sometimes work really well but for more stubborn issues, you may find the rodents getting used to the sound.
+Some devices on the market promise to get rid of pests easily with the use of electronic beeps.
+They’re usually high-frequency sounds that cannot be heard by humans but are hated by mice and rats.
+These devices can sometimes work well but for more stubborn issues, you may find the rodents getting used to the sound.
 This can be a problem too if the device is a little on the pricey side.

 8. Purchase traps